 Where To Eat

-There are lots of great places to eat up in the mountains.
-Several the restaurants up there have been there for years, and with good reason.
+There are lots of great places to eat up in the mountains year-round.
+Several the restaurants up there have been there for many years and are local institutions.

 For breakfast, try Belgian Waffle Works in the Village and Bill’s Villager Coffee Shop in Blue Jay.
 Both have lots of delicious morning offerings!